viperproject/viper-ide/README.md

 ### Installation ###

-The instruction in this section are checked on Mac OS X 10.11, but they should work on Linux as well (modulo the system paths).
+The instructions in this section are checked on Mac OS X 10.11, but they should work on Linux as well (modulo the system paths).

 #### 1. Install Sublime